mautic/documentation/en/plugins/inescrm.md

 ## Plugin configuration

-1. In the *configuration* menu > *custom fields*, add 2 new fields *Text* or *Number*, that will hold INESCRM contact IDs.
-They can be named as you like (eg: `ID contact INES` & `ID client INES`) and belong to any field group.

-2. In the *configuration* menu > *plugins*, if you don't see the INESCRM plugin, click on *Install / Upgrade Plugins*.
+1. In the *configuration* menu > *plugins*, if you don't see the INESCRM plugin, click on *Install / Upgrade Plugins*.
 Then clicj on the INESCRM plugin and configure with you CRM access code: *Account*, *User*, *Password*.
 And test the connexion.

-3. When the connexion is OK, save configuration, close and open again.
+2. When the connexion is OK, save configuration, close and open again.
 The *Contact Field Mapping* tab must be displayed.
-In this tab, map `Référence contact chez INES` & `Référence société chez INES` to the Mautic fields created on step 1.
-Then map the extra fiels you when to synchronize.
+Map the fields you want to synchronize.
 Notice that some fields are existing twice for the contact and company fields.
 **In the next version, the Company Field Mapping tab will be introduce to avoid that.**

-4. Enable features wished in *Features* tab.
+3. Enable features wished in *Features* tab.

-5. In the *Enable/Auth* tab, turn *Published* button to `ON`.
+4. In the *Enable/Auth* tab, turn *Published* button to `ON`.

 ## Features